 These are known as 'low-level' concerns.
 Concerns about staff may arise in several ways and from a number of sources.
 As part of our safeguarding procedures we have an open and transparent culture in which all concerns about adults working in or on behalf of the school are dealt with promptly and appropriately.
-Any allegations of low-level concerns should be made to the Headteacher.
-Any concerns or allegations of low-level concerns about the Headteacher or the Proprietor should be made directly to the LADO.

 Low-level does not mean that the concern is insignificant, it means the behaviour does not reach the threshold detailed above.
-A low-level concern is any concern - no matter how small, end even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that:
+A low-leve concern is any concern - no matter how small, end even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that:

-- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO